spatialos/UnrealGDK/docs/content/troubleshooting.md

 ------

-**Q:** I’m getting the error `"Unknown class specifier 'SpatialType'"` when building my project.
+**Q:** When I build my project, I get the following error: `Unknown class specifier 'SpatialType'`.

-**A:** `SpatialType` is a new class specifier added for tagging of classes relevant to spatial replication.
-Rebuild the `Unreal Header Tool` using the `Development` configuration.
+**A:** `SpatialType` is a new class specifier for tagging of classes to replicate to SpatialOS.
+To stop the error message, rebuild the `Unreal Header Tool` using the `Development` configuration.